kaloyanpenev/cpp-wasm-template/README.md

 ## What’s in this repo

-Modern C++ starter project that builds both a native binary and a WebAssembly target, with a minimal web UI to load and exercise the WASM module.
+C++23 starter template that can build a native binary and a WebAssembly target, with a minimal web UI to load and exercise the WASM module.
+It has full static analysis, CI and automatic github-pages deployment.

 Tooling includes:
 - CMake
-- GoogleTest
 - Emscripten (C++ to wasm compiler)
-- Vite (web build tool)
+- Vite (to package and serve the wasm module)
 - Code Sanitizers (ASan, UBSan, MSan, LSan, TSan)
 - Clang-tidy
 - Cppcheck
 - Clang-format (my personal preferences)
+- GoogleTest
+- Automatic project naming
-- Code Coverage with codecov
+- Automatic Code Coverage with codecov (per-commit CI)
-- CI pipelines for all platforms/compilers
+- Build validation for all platforms/compilers (per-commit CI)
-- GitHub Pages deployment as part of CI
+- Automatic GitHub Pages deployment (per-commit CI)

 ### Layout
 - `project.json` — single source of truth for project name and display name (consumed by CMake and Vite).